jimjkelly/SleuthingFromTheInternet/Readme.md

 Data Sources
 ============

-Currently data is being culled from the USGS GEOJSON feed on an hourly basis (details can be found in the scraper at lib/tasks/scheduler.rake).
+Currently data is being culled from the USGS GEOJSON feed every ten minutes (details can be found in the scraper at lib/tasks/scheduler.rake).

 Bugs and Feature Requests